Dyalog/aplx/README.md

 At this point, ```APLX``` will be a namespace containing the emulation functions, and ```⎕PATH``` will have been set to ```#.APLX```.

+##Running the same code in APLX and Dyalog APL
+The files ReadCovers/FixCovers are work in progress, with the intention of creating cover-functions in both APLX (for real system functions) and Dyalog APL (for emulation functions), so that the same application code can run on both systems.
+This will be useful for application which are in active development under APLX while migration work is in progress.
+This code is not yet working.

+##Comments and Questions

 Please send question and comments to [aplx@dyalog.com](mailto:aplx@dyalog.com), or the forum section created for this purpose: [http://www.dyalog.com/forum/viewforum.php?f=37](), or sign up to GitHub and submit comments and change requests there!